 The name Perito Moreno derives from the explorer Francisco Pascasio Moreno who discovered it.
 His profession was Perito (expert, specialist in his domain).
-At first I thought that the name of the glacier was after a Little Brown Dog 😉 but ”little dog” is written with 2 Rs (Perrito) in Spanish.
+At first I thought that the name of the glacier was after a Little Brown Dog (in Spanish).
+However ”little dog” is written with 2 Rs (Perrito).

 It is situated 70 km from the town of Calafate.
 From there you can take a bus, organized tour or simply ask your hotel to arrange you a taxi at a flat fare.
 We opted for the last one.
 Our taxi driver was amazing.
 (I still have her contact details if you are interested).